 Once again, select the transparency tool to hide the bottom part of these new shapes.
 Right now your fish drawing is almost done.

 A subtle, but effective modification would be to change the color of the outlines.
 Using a dark tone of blue for the outlines (except the ones around the eyes) can create a more interesting illustration.
 Good job!
-Don't hesitate to create more cartoon characters like this one using different patterns and colors! :)
+Don't hesitate to create more cartoon characters like this one using different patterns and colors!
+You can use these examples below.
+Have fun! :)